 One of the things we were most looking forward to while visiting Basque Country Spain was eating amazing Basque food…and we were especially interested in bar pintxos.
 The culinary treasures are a Basque region specialty and we heard we could find the best of the best in San Sebastian pintxos bars. … Read the rest

 The San Sebastian Old Town sits steps away from the crescent-shaped La Concha Bay, with two hills rising at each end of the cove: Monte Urgull and Monte Igueldo.

 While Monte Igueldo is popular for the San Sebastian Funicular that transports visitors to the amusement park at the top of the hill (both of which are top San Sebastian attractions), we were drawn to the green space and meandering paths on Monte Urgull (or Mount Urgull) that lead to Castillo de la Mota San Sebastian. … Read the rest

 Barcelona, Spain has an amazing history and the city is packed with iconic sights.
 The best way to experience the Catalonian Capital is to set off on foot on a Barcelona Walking Tour.

 Many of the city’s top attractions are clustered around the Barcelona Old Town – which is the best place to start exploring.… Read the rest

-We only had two full days in Seville, Spain but we quickly got ourselves acquainted with the atmospheric town.
-In addition to seeking out the Seville sights – we made time to enjoy the ambiance of the time-worn neighborhoods in Seville.… Read the rest
+We only had two full days in Seville, Spain but we quickly got ourselves acquainted with the atmospheric Andalusian city.
+In addition to seeking out the best Seville sights – we made time to enjoy the ambiance of the time-worn neighborhoods in Seville.… Read the rest

 There are not many ‘sights’ in Hondarribia, Spain, but one landmark we definitely wanted to see while visiting the town was the Hondarribia lighthouse: Faro de Higuer.
 The historic lighthouse marks the most northeastern point of Spain on the Atlantic coast.… Read the rest